Boost: Your questions answered

 Connecting to Boost will never be the cause of your credit score going down – but while connected, your score could go down for the common reasons a credit score can drop.

-Another reason why your boost might change is from time to time we fine-tune the way a boost’s calculated to give you the most up-to-to date indication of the difference it makes to how lenders view you.
+From time to time we also fine-tune the way a boost's calculated to give you the most up-to-date indication of the difference it makes to how lenders view you.

 The choice is yours.
 Boost is dynamic and will be updated regularly.
 This means that if you stay connected and we find something that could give you a Boost, we'll apply it to your credit score at the next review.
 If you change your mind, you can remove Boost at any time.